0chain/0chain/docs/storage_sc_api.md

 GET /v1/screst/6dba10422e368813802877a85039d3985d96760ed844092319743fb3a76712d7/getExpiredAllocations
 ```

-Retrieves a list of expired allocations associated with a specified blobber.
+Retrieves a list of expired allocations ids associated with a specified blobber.

 #### Parameters